 Test a PayPal transaction

 PayPal doesn’t support a test or sandbox mode, so you will need to process a real transaction to test your PayPal connection.
 To test a PayPal transaction, use an alternate PayPal account at checkout, and then refund the order.
 It isn’t possible to check out using the same PayPal Business account connected to your site.
+Running a test transaction has more information and a video on the topic.

 Note: PayPal charges a fixed fee on each transaction (for example, $0.30 for transactions for U.S.-based accounts) this fixed fee isn't returned for refunded transactions.